CloudNativeWales/Meetops/BookClub/README.md

 ## Why a Book Club

-All of the discussed books will be related to Cloud Native technologies.
-A Book Club has a number of benefits including:
+A book club is a group of people who meet to discuss a book or books that they have read and express their opinions, likes, dislikes, etc.  All of the discussed books will be related to Cloud Native technologies.

+The CNW Book Club has a number of benefits including:

-* It doesn't matter where the reader is based geographically
+* It doesn't matter where the reader is based geographically.
-* The reader doesn't need to configure any technology to read a book (beyond a PDF reader!)
+* The reader doesn't need to configure any technology to read a book (beyond a PDF reader!).
-* Learning as a community makes it more likely the reader will complete the book
+* Learning as a community makes it more likely the reader will complete the book.
-* People can support each other to understand complex processes/concepts
+* People can support each other to understand complex processes/concepts.

 ## Connect with the Author